-A computational biologist/biostatistician position is open at Institut Pasteur, an internationally renowned research institute in the center of Paris, France.
-The successful candidate will work in the Systems Biology lab (see also http://systemsbiology.fr), which develops and applies computational models for the understanding and therapy of complex disease on the basis of heterogeneous genome-scale data sets.
+The successful candidate will join the Systems Biology group, which develops and applies computational models for the understanding and treatment of complex disease on the basis of heterogeneous genome-scale data sets.
 The highly international and interdisciplinary environment of the Systems Biology Lab and Institut Pasteur is conducive for developing a large spectrum of skills at the interface between data-driven computational biology and biomedical applications.

-(http://hercules-project.eu) brings together ten research groups and one company from eight different organizations across Europe with expertise in first-hand clinical care of ovarian cancer patients, tumor cell biology, systems medicine, drug response modeling, single-cell sequencing methodologies, biological network modeling, and development of diagnostic systems for clinical use.
-Bioinformatics and data analysis are an integral part of the project, and the participation of multiple strong computer science and mathematical partners ensures that the large amounts of data generated in the project can be interpreted productively.
+…brings together ten research groups and one company from eight different organizations across Europe with expertise in first-hand clinical care of ovarian cancer patients, tumor cell biology, systems medicine, drug response modeling, single-cell sequencing methodologies, biological network modeling, and development of diagnostic systems for clinical use.
+Bioinformatics and data analysis are an integral part of the project, and the close integration with experimental, biological, and clinical partners fosters the discovery and validation of biomedically relevant results.

-- Understand the biological and clinical datasets and questions,
+- understanding the biological and clinical datasets and underlying questions,

-- define the most appropriate statistical data analysis approaches,
+- defining the most appropriate statistical data analysis approaches,

-- carry out statistical analyses of high-throughput data (drug effects, network modeling, etc.),
+- carrying out statistical analyses of high-throughput data (drug effects, network modeling, etc.),

-- communicate the results in meetings, scientific seminars, conferences and articles.
+- communicating the results in meetings, scientific seminars, conferences and articles.

 The development of innovative data analysis methodology will be encouraged.

-- A recent PhD in computational biology, statistics, or bioinformatics,
+- A recent PhD in a quantitative science,

 - excellent communication skills, team spirit, and the capacity to work autonomously and deliver results on time.